bouzaien/my-website/content/post/handwritten-digits-recognition/index.md

 title: 'Convolutional Neural Network for Handwritten Digits Recognition'

 # subtitle: Learn how to blog in Academic using Jupyter notebooks
-summary: "In this post, I will build, train and optimize in TensorFlow one of the simplest Convolutional Neural Networks, LeNet-5, proposed by Yann LeCun, Leon Bottou, Yosuha Bengio and Patrick Haffner in 1998."
+summary: "In this post, we will build, train and optimize in TensorFlow one of the simplest Convolutional Neural Networks, LeNet-5, proposed by Yann LeCun, Leon Bottou, Yosuha Bengio and Patrick Haffner in 1998."

 authors:
 - admin
+- rami-henia

 tags:
 - visualization